How Martian Manhunter Ended Up In 'Zack Snyder's Justice League'

 Representatives for WarnerMedia and Snyder didn’t respond to requests for comment from TheWrap.
 But according to the film’s press notes, Snyder only shot one new scene — Batman’s new vision of the future, with Jared Leto’s Joker.
 That doesn’t mean that literally nothing else in the Snyder cut was newly produced in 2020.
 It just means that they’re saying the new Knightmare sequence is the only completely new scene that they shot.

-In a new feature published in Vanity Fair on Friday, Snyder says they did shoot a different version of the ending scene — but with John Stewart, the Green Lantern.
+In a new feature published in Vanity Fair on when the new cut was released, Snyder says they did shoot a different version of the ending scene — but with John Stewart, the Green Lantern.

 However, the scene at the end of “Zack Snyder’s Justice League” in which J’onn J’onzz visits Bruce Wayne appears to be, if not entirely new, at least mostly new.
 Affleck is noticeably slimmer in that scene, missing the extra muscle he had previously put on for the role.
 So it’s tough to imagine we’re looking at Affleck in 2016-2017, or that any existing footage was used there.